Skin whitening: History

-Asia
+East Asia

 The history of skin whitening in East Asia dates to ancient times.
 To be light in an environment in which the sun was harsh implied wealth and nobility because those individuals were able to remain indoors while servants had to labor outside.

 Ancient Asian cultures also associated light skin with feminine beauty.
 "Jade" white skin in Korea is known to have been the ideal as far back as the Gojoseon era.
 Japan's Edo period saw the start of a trend of women whitening their faces with rice powder as a "moral duty".
 Chinese women valued a "milk white" complexion and swallowed powdered pearls towards that end.

-Skin lightening practices had achieved great importance in East Asia as early as the 16th century.
+Skin-lightening practices had achieved great importance in East Asia as early as the 16th century.
 Similar to early European cosmetics, white makeup was reported to cause severe health problems and physical malformations.
 In Japan, samurai mothers who used lead-based white paint on their faces often had children who exhibited symptoms of lead toxicity and stunted bone growth.
 Japanese nobility, including both men and women, often applied white lead powder to their faces prior to the Meiji restoration.

 Following the Meiji restoration, men and women reserved white lead makeup and traditional attire for special occasions.
 In China, Korea, and Japan, washing one's face with rice water was also practiced, as it was believed to naturally whiten skin.
 Historians also noted that as East Asian women immigrated to the United States, immigrant women engaged in skin lightening more frequently than women who did not immigrate.

 Advertisements were a large influence in the marketable appeal of skin whitening in China and Taiwan.
 Skincare products that are recognized to protect the skin included chemicals that assist in skin whitening.
 These products were marketed and promoted as the solution to appearing young forever.
 Skincare products have been predominantly created to serve as anti-aging to women in China and Taiwan of all ages.

+South East Asia

 Nina Jablonski and Evelyn Nakano Glenn both assert that skin whitening in many South and Southeast Asian nations such as the Philippines grew in popularity through these nations' histories of European colonization.
 Multiple studies find that preferences for lighter skin in India were historically linked to both the Indian caste system and centuries of outside rule by light-skinned nations.
 In the Philippines and many Southeast Asian countries, lighter skin was associated with higher social status.
 Historians indicate that the social hierarchies in the Philippines encompasses a spectrum of skin tones due to intermarriages between indigenous populations, East Asian settlers from Japan and China, and European and American colonists.